AndreiaGouveia/LCOM-1819/README.md

 # LCOM-1819

-Project for theComputer Labs class
+Project for the Computer Labs class.